Climate Change and NZ’s Future

 - Fix it?

-My lecture, and research, is about safe, reliable, car-friendly methods of fixing the Earth’s climate.
+My research is about safe, reliable, car-friendly methods of fixing the Earth’s climate.
 There are plenty of excellent options.

 Click here to download the course notes (November 2017)